jflinte/OFFSEG-demo/README.md

 #Path to Model save path.
 dataset='/path/to/Directory/model_final.pth'
 ```
-The sets paths to images, models, etc.
+This sets paths to images, models, etc.

 Note that *.pth files store model parameters, weights, or checkpoint states (or even pretrained models)